pcastellanoescuder/FBOnto_Visualization_Tool/README.md

 ## Overview

-[Food-Biomarker Ontology (FOBI)](https://doi.org/10.1093/databa/baaa033) Visualization Tool is a web-based resource focused on interactive visualization of the FOBI structure.
+[Food-Biomarker Ontology (FOBI)](https://doi.org/10.1093/databa/baaa033) `fobitoolsGUI` is a web-based resource focused on interactive visualization of the FOBI structure.
 Functionalities provided in this tool are listed below:

   - Static Network Visualization
   - Dynamic Network Visualization